Yuya-deldel/statistics/readme.md

-This directory is used for learning bayesian statistics.
+This directory is used for learning statistics.